 Research Scholar and/or Professor

 This category is intended for individuals who come primarily to conduct research, teach or lecture (i.e. postdoctoral scholars/fellows, visiting scholars, and other non-permanent positions, etc.).
 Under most circumstances, the category allows for a maximum stay of 5 years.

 There is a 24 month bar on repeat participation.
 This means that when the program is completed, the scholar cannot return to the U.S. as J-1 Research Scholars or Professors for a period of two years.
 Scholars may return in another visa status or another J-1 category such as the Short-Term Scholar if the department wishes to continue sponsorship.
 For departmental instructions, click here.

 Short Term Scholar

 This is intended for individuals who will remain at UK for a maximum duration of six months to conduct research, to teach, or observe.
 Extensions cannot be granted beyond the six month period of stay.
 The Short-Term Scholar is not subject to the 24 month bar on repeat participation.
 For departmental instructions, click here.

 This is an expert in the field of a specialized knowledge or skill who enters the U.S. for the purpose of observing, consulting, or demonstrating his or her expertise (i.e. artist, athlete, visiting coach).
 The duration of this category is one year with no possibility for extensions.
-Repeat participation is permissable.
+Repeat participation is permissible.
 For departmental instructions, click here.

 Student intern program participants come to the United States to pursue a structured and guided work-based internship program in their specific academic field.
 Prior work experience is not required.
 Contact email@example.com, the J-1 scholar advisor.
 The instructions for this category are very unique and unlike the other J-1 status categories.

 J-1 Student Academic Training